just95/toml.dart/README.md

 }
 ```

-When the code is running in the browser, HTTP is used to fetch the configuration file.
+When the code is running in the browser, `package:web` is used to fetch the configuration file via HTTP.
-When the code is running on the Dart VM or natively, the file is loaded from
-the local file system.
+When the code is running on the Dart VM or natively, the file is loaded from the local file system.

 If the loaded TOML file contains a syntax error, a `TomlParserException` is thrown.